Azure/azure-quickstart-templates/e-shop-website-with-ilb-ase/README.md

    | ------------------------------ | --------------- | ----------------------------- |
    | Windows Azure Active Directory | Delegated       | Sign in and read user profile |

 Copy the **Application Id** and save it in a text file.
-You will need it later to specify the values for the **Azure Ad Client Id** parameter in the ARM Template.
+You will need it later to specify the value for the **Azure Ad Client Id** parameter in the ARM Template.

 ### Deploy the Other Azure Resources